11 min read

 What are the key factors grocery stores consider when choosing products?

-How do grocery stores get their products?
+How do grocery stores find local suppliers?

 When should I consider scaling my operations?